-Delhi can well be an ideal centre for initiating a pilot project The number of posts in the Ministries and Departments of the Central Government is large so as to make bulk selection easier with actual vacancies approximating nearer to the figure of anticipated In addition to permanent vacancies, a number of temporary requirements. ones also arise from time to time and if lists of eligible candidates are maintained, persons waiting on these lists can fill in these temporary In the exaggerated expectation that almost everybody vacancies as well. locking out for a job can get one at Dolhi, it is here that the largest number of job seekers come from all over India, most of whom knock from door to door for months and then return home frustrated.
-The preparation of a manpower budget of requirements, the grouping of posts which are identical or require substantially similar qualifications and preparation of lists of eligible candidates will not cost any more effort and money then is involved at present where every individual post is often separately advortised and filled.
-We are even confident that efforts and expenditure may prove substantially less in the long run. .
-This recorrendation will not, therefore, require any additional financial provision.
+6.4 Delhi can well be an ideal centre for initiating a pilot project of this type.
+The number of posts in the Ministries and Departments of the Central Government is large so as to make bulk selection easier with actual vacancies approximating nearer to the figure of anticipated re-In addition to parmanent vacancies, a number of temporary ones also arise from time to time and if lists of eligible candidates are maintained, persons waiting on these lists can fill in these temporary vacancies as well.
+In the exaggerated expectation that almost everybody looking out for a job can get one at Delhi, it is here that the largest number of job scekers come from all over India, most of whom knock from door to door for months and then return home frustrated.
+The preparation of a manpower budget of requirements, the grouping of posts which are identical or require substantially similar qualifications and preparation of lists of eligible candidates will not cost any more effort and money than is involved at present where every individual post is often separately advertised and filled.
+We are even confident that efforts and expenditure may prove substantially less in the long run.
+This recommendation will not, therefore, require any additional financial provision.